kevindooley/pands-project/README.md

 plt.show()
 ~~~

+The Setosa Petal length and width are concentrated on the far left from the rest of the species.
+There seems to be strong similarities between the other two species.

 ## Boxplots

 In descriptive statistics, a box plot or boxplot is a method for graphically depicting groups of numerical data through their quartiles.
 Box plots may also have lines extending vertically from the boxes (whiskers) indicating variability outside the upper and lower quartiles, hence why also termed box-and-whisker plot.